Javad Shamsi

 Job Market Paper

-A New Order: Digital Disruption and Democratization of Restaurant Entrepreneurship
+A New Order?
+Digital Disruption and Entrepreneurial Opportunities

 Other Working Papers